GuenterQuast/picoDAQ/README.md

          (class *RMeter*).
 The module must run as a *python* *thread* in the same *python* interpreter as *BufferMan*

-  module *mpLogWin*
+  module *mpBufManCntrl*

-   - receives information from the Buffer Manager via a multiprocessing Queue and displays Buffer Manager logging information in a text window
+   - this sub-process receives status and logging information from the Buffer Manager via a multiprocessing Queue and displays input rate history, filling level of the buffers and the data-acquisition lifetime.
+Buttons at the bottom of the window allow status changes (from RUNNING to PAUSED or vice versa) or to exit.
+A log-file at the end contains a summary and, optionally, logging information.

-  module *mpBufManInfo*

-   - this sub-process receives status information from the Buffer Manager
-        via a multiprocessing Queue and displays input rate history, filling
-        level of the buffers and the data-acquisition lifetime

   module *mpOsci*